Lacrymology/states/sentry/doc/usage.rst

 #.
 Set ``Password`` , ``Nick`` that should be same username as in ``Jid``, the
    prefix before ``@``.
 #.
 Fill ``Room`` and ``Room Password`` if required.
 #.
-Save, perform same operations in all other project.
+Save, perform same operations in all other projects.

 .. warning::